 And somehow, it ended up in the middle of nowhere, in a hamlet church being used as an altar cloth.

 And there it might have remained, slowly decaying to it too eventually was lost, if not for a remarkable accident.
 One lunchtime, Historic Royal Palace curator, Eleri Lynn was casually browsing the web during lunchtime while researching her book, Tudor Fashion, and stumbled upon a history website for one of Queen Elizabeth’s ladies.

 Spotting a photo of the fabric, and thinking, as only a curator of old fabrics probably could have, “hmm, that looks 1590s”, she arranged time off to have a look.

 Over at the church, the parishioners knew the fabric was possibly of historical significance thanks to oral history, and it certainly was used as an altar cloth until the turn of the 20th century when it was decided to frame it and put it on the wall.

 But, for understandable reasons, they thought it was just one of very many such things cluttering up museum archives and didn’t really worry too much.

-It sat there, in a wooden frame for a century, until Eleri turned up, got very excited, started climbing on pews to get a closer look and recognising that the fabric was not just almost certainly of the right timeframe, it was also in the wrong sort of wooden frame which was letting it decay and was on the verge of being lost forever.
+It sat there, in a wooden frame for a century, until Eleri turned up, got very excited, started climbing onto pews to get a closer look and recognised that the fabric was not just almost certainly of the right timeframe, it was also in the wrong sort of wooden frame which was letting it decay and was on the verge of being lost forever.

 The reason the fabric is so special is not just the quality of the materials and the possible link with a Queen, but its exceptional rarity.
 Fabrics from the time of Queen Elizabeth I simply do not exist.
 That’s thanks to a number of issues.
 Many of the very best dresses and clothes were lost during the Great Fire of London, as the Royal Wardrobe was in the city.